 Name Description Maximum Lap Power The top power output for the current lap.
 Maximum Power The top power output for the current activity.
 Normalized Power The Normalized Power for the current activity.
 Pedal Smoothness The measurement of how evenly a rider is applying force to the pedals throughout each pedal stroke.
 Platform Center Offset The platform center offset.
 Platform center offset is the location on the pedal platform where force is applied.
-Power The current power output in watts.
-For skiing activities, your device must be connected to a compatible heart rate monitor.
+Power Cycling and running.
+The current power output in watts.
+Power Skiing.
+The current power output in watts.
+Your device must be connected to a compatible heart rate monitor.
 Power to Weight The current power measured in watts per kilogram.
-Power Zone The current range of power output based on your FTP or custom settings.
+Power Zone The current range of power output (1 to 7) based on your FTP or custom settings.
 Right Peak Power Phase The current power phase peak angle for the right leg.
 Power phase peak is the angle range over which the rider produces the peak portion of the driving force.
 Right Power Phase The current power phase angle for the right leg.
 Power phase is the pedal stroke region where positive power is produced.
 Time in Zone The time elapsed in each power zone.
 Time Seated The time spent seated while pedaling for the current activity.
 Time Seated Lap The time spent seated while pedaling for the current lap.
 Time Standing The time spent standing while pedaling for the current activity.
 Time Standing Lap The time spent standing while pedaling for the current lap.
 Training Stress Score The Training Stress Score [TM] for the current activity.
 Torque Efficiency The measurement of how efficiently a rider is pedaling.
 Work The accumulated work performed (power output) in kilojoules.